-Explanation: If you choose to install the Remote Management proxy on a SLES 11 device, you might encounter the following error message:
+Explanation: If you choose to install the Remote Management proxy on a SLES 11 device, you insserv: Script jexec is broken: incomplete LSB comment.

-insserv: missing 'Required-Stop:' entry: please add even if empty.
+insserv: missing 'Required-Stop:' entry: please add even if

+empty.

 This error occurs because of the version of the jexec script installed on the device.
 However, the Remote Management proxy is successfully installed on the device.